-Occupational Health & Safety
+Occupational Health and Safety

-Under the EHS Management System, the management of our occupational health and safety matters embraces our value in the principle of "Safety First, Prevention First".

-The management guidelines are aligned with the Group's development strategy as well as applicable laws and regulations, such as the Health Ordinance in Hong Kong, the Law of the PRC on Prevention and Control of Occupational Diseases, and the Production Safety Law of the PRC.
-Meanwhile, the Group adopts new models of production facilities to support the implementation of the system.
-The EHS Committee is appointed to oversee the implementation and effectiveness of the EHS Management System and relevant policies as well as monitoring the safety goals and targets at the factories to foster a safe and healthy working environment for the employees.
+"Safety First, Prevention First" is a value we embrace in the management of our OHS and safety issues under the EHS Management System.
+The management guidelines are aligned with the development strategy of the Group as well as applicable laws and regulations, including the "Health Ordinance" in Hong Kong, the "Law of the PRC on Prevention and Control of Occupational Diseases" and the "Production Safety Law" of the PRC.

+The Group adopts new production facility models to aid in the system's adoption.
+The EHS Committee is in charge of ensuring that the EHS Management System and pertinent policies are properly implemented and effective, as well as keeping an eye on the factories' safety objectives and targets in order to foster a safe and healthy work environment for the employees.

+Percentage of employees who received training is calculated by dividing the number of trained employees of each category by total employees of that category.

-Adhering to the highest standards for workplace safety, our occupational health and safety management covers the aspects of hazards identification, prevention and control, safety inspection and performance monitoring, emergency preparedness, incidents investigation and corrective action, and safety training and education.
-Specific policies related to fire safety, hazardous waste management, occupational noise annoyance, use of chemicals and personal protective equipment ("PPE") management are also established to safeguard employees from various types of potential hazards.
+Our EHS management system is broken down into five categories, including hazard identification, prevention & control, safety inspection & performance monitoring, emergency preparedness, incidents investigation & corrective action and safety training and education.
+This system adheres to the highest standards for workplace safety.
+To protect our workers from a variety of possible risks, specific regulations for fire safety, hazardous waste management, occupational noise nuisance, usage of chemicals and personal protective equipment ("PPE") management have also been devised.